Care & Treatment

 Other Medications for Heart Failure

-Depending upon the type and degree of heart failure, your doctor may also prescribe:
+Depending upon the type and degree of heart failure, a healthcare professional may also prescribe:

-- Angiotensin II receptor blockers, if you can’t tolerate the side effects of ACE inhibitors
+- Angiotensin II receptor blockers, if a person can’t handle the side effects of ACE inhibitors

 - Beta-blockers to slow the heart rate and block excess stimulation of the heart muscle

 - Nitroglycerin to dilate (widen) blood vessels and relieve chest pain

 - Aldosterone receptor blockers to block the action of the hormone aldosterone, which causes salt and fluid retention.

-The medication digoxin has long been used for heart failure, but recent studies question whether it is more harmful than helpful.
-It should not be used as a first-line treatment for heart failure.
-However, it may be good for some patients who are already taking other medications or who have side effects from other heart failure medications may need to take digoxin.
+Digoxin has been used in the past for heart failure.
+However, it may be more harmful than helpful.
+Some people who are already taking other medications or who have side effects from other heart failure medications may need to take digoxin.

 Devices for Treating Heart Failure